About Our Courses

 GENERAL COURSE SUMMARIES

-We are currently taking enrollment for our 2023 November-to-April Comprehensive Prep course, which begins on November 5 in preparation for the April ACT and May Digital SAT exams...students are also encouraged to consider taking an additional exam along the way (i.e. the February ACT and March Digital SAT exams), as well as to take at least one of those exams on future dates as well.
-The tuition for the course is $1395.
+We are currently taking enrollment for our 2025 July-to-October Comprehensive Prep Course, which begins on Wednesday, July 9 in preparation for the October 2025 SAT, ACT and PSAT exams...students are also encouraged to consider taking an additional exam along the way (such as the August SAT and September ACT), as well as to take one or both of those exams on future dates as well.
+The tuition for the course is $1495.
 All students will be required to have a scientific or graphing calculator and to purchase the most recent versions of two books: "The Official ACT Prep Guide" and "The Official Digital SAT Study Guide"; students will also need to bring a laptop, tablet or iPad to a few classes toward the end of the course.

 If you already know you want to register for our course, you can click here.
 If you'd like more guidance, please read on or contact us (see the bottom of this page).